Highlands, Midlands draw crowds

 Golf director Rhoniel Cousart said the number of players going up to play both courses is close to pre-Covid-19 levels.

-This is partly due to the fact that both courses have opened their doors to non-members last June.
+This is partly due to the fact that both courses opened their doors to non-members last June.

 However, guests undergo a screening process.